 Rapid Abstract Acceptance

 The Silent Abstract is a special abstract category for authors unable to attend the meeting.
 Abstracts submitted for the Silent Abstract category follow the same abstract format, abstract fee, and scientific review/acceptance by the program committee; and, if accepted, will be printed in the abstract book.
-(Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.
-Authors, who request a poster or oral presentation slot, but fail to attend the meeting or withdraw their abstract before April 15, 2019, may have their abstracts rejected in the future.)
+(Note: Please do not submit an abstract for a poster or oral presentation if you are not attending the meeting.)

 Interactive Poster Sessions

 These presentations have become an integral part of the SIVB meetings.
-A select group of posters will be chosen to participate in these oral presentation sessions which will begin with each poster presenter giving a short (5-minute maximum) oral presentation of their poster.
-Then, after the all the presentations, the floor will be open for discussion.
+A select group of posters will be chosen to participate in these oral presentation sessions.
+Each poster presenter will provide a short (5-minute maximum) oral presentation of their poster, after which, the floor will be open for discussion.

 Directions for Formatting Your Abstract

-Below are directions for formatting your heading and abstract plus a sample for reference to assist you in preparing your submission.
+Below are directions for formatting your heading and abstract plus a sample for reference to assist you in preparing your submission in advance.